dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Recurrent Neural Network (RNN)

-In brief, a RNN is a neural network in which connections between nodes form a temporal sequence.
+In brief, an RNN is a neural network in which connections between nodes form a temporal sequence.
 It means that this type of network allows previous outputs to be used as inputs for the next prediction.
 For more information regarding RNNs, have a look at Stanford's freely available [cheastsheet](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks).